mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 Create a directory where we'll store our Terraform and other config.
 Throughout the rest of this post, we'll assume you're working from the root of this directory.

-Serverless CA expects an aws provider [alias](https://developer.hashicorp.com/terraform/language/providers/configuration#alias-multiple-provider-configurations) named with the destination region in addition to any other providers you may already have.
+Serverless CA expects an AWS provider [alias](https://developer.hashicorp.com/terraform/language/providers/configuration#alias-multiple-provider-configurations) named `us-east-1`.
+However, the alias name is just a label — it doesn’t limit you to actually deploying in the `us-east-1` region.
+You’re free to configure that alias to point to any AWS region you need.

 ```
+// Default provider for other resources
 provider "aws" {
   region = "us-east-1"

 }

+// Specific provider required by Serverless CA module
 provider "aws" {
   alias  = "us-east-1"
   region = "us-east-1"